Project budget9 284 697 €

 - Demonstration of 500kW floating tidal turbine avoiding 690tons of CO2/y (UK)

 - Best practices for International Open-Water Test Centres

 - Barriers and bottlenecks to market uptake (EU)

 Development of a certification scheme requires cross-border understanding on technical requirements and needs.
 Experts and stakeholders that can contribute to this process are located in the 2 Seas region: DNV-GL, Lloyd's Register and EMEC offer know-how of the UK market.
 France has unique test facilities, Belgium has interest to develop marine test sites and The Netherlands offer offshore capabilities.
 This Project offers a unique opportunity for experts, developers, test facilities, networks and maritime supply chain to collaborate on increasing the adoption of marine energy generation.

-The project started of in 2017 by organising 5 trans-national workshops in NL, UK, France, Belgium and Nantes to raise awareness about certification and to collect feedback from stakeholders.
+The project started in 2017 by organising 5 trans-national workshops in NL, UK, France, Belgium and Nantes to raise awareness about certification .

 In 2018 we hosted a seminar on financing and launched a series of video testimonials about the role of certification to get access to funding.